kin-labs/kinetic/README.md

 # Building the project

-You can build both apps into a production build:
+You can build the app into a production build:

 ```shell
 yarn build